Small-large subgroups of locally compact Abelian Polish groups: Meager but non-null subgroups

 \section{Meager but non-null subgroups}

-The following can be found in \cite{en}, but for the sake of completeness we include the proofs.
-Friedman's theorem can be found in \cite{Burke}: \begin{theorem} In the Cohen model (that is adding $\omega_2$ Cohen reals to a model of $ZFC + CH$) the following holds:
+The following result can be found in \cite{en}, but for the sake of completeness we include the sketch of the proofs.
+We will prove that it is consistent with $ZFC$ that in every locally compact Polish group meager subgroups are null.

+We will use H. M. Friedman's theorem, which can be found in \cite{Burke}: \begin{theorem}[H. M. Friedman] In the Cohen model (that is, adding $\omega_2$ Cohen reals to a model of $ZFC + CH$) the following holds: